apereo/cas/docs/cas-server-documentation/integration/Configuring-Google-reCAPTCHA.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-captcha" %}

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#google-recaptcha-integration).
+{% include {{ version }}/recaptcha-configuration.md %}

 ## Internet Explorer

 Remember to disable Internet Explorer's "Compatibility View" mode. reCAPTCHA may not render correctly when that mode is turned on.